comagic/pg-rebuild-table/README.md

         -ac
         --additional_condition
-            An optional condition on which the data will be recollected
+            An optional parameter in which you can set a parent for pouring data into a table with a new structure. (example: 't.group_id in (select g.id from group g where not g.is_removed)')

         -cl
         --chunk_limit
+            An optional parameter that specifies the size of data portions that will be poured into a table with a new structure, which will be split into separate transactions.
-            Data packet size when rebuilding tabular data collection.
-By default the table overlaps completely in one pass'
+By default, table data overflows in one pass.

         -st
         --statement_timeout
             Abort any statement that takes more than the specified number of milliseconds, starting from the time the command arrives at the server from the client.
-The default is 900000 seconds
+The default is 900000 seconds.

         -lt
         --lock_timeout
             Abort any statement that waits longer than the specified number of milliseconds while attempting to acquire a lock on a table, index, row, or other database object. default 1 second.

         --make_backup
-            If the parameter is set, then the old version of the table is migrated along with the data to the rebuild_table schema.
+            If the parameter is set, then the old version of the table is not deleted, but migrated along with the data to the rebuild_table schema.

-        --only_switch
-            If the parameter is set, then only the replacement of the old table with the new assembled table is performed.
-It is relevant if the script prepared a new table with data, but could not perform the substitution for a long time. ("table_full_name__new"->"table_full_name")

         --only_validate_constraints
-            If the parameter is set, then invalid constraints on the table are searched for and validation is started.
+            If the parameter is set, then only the search for invalid constraints for the table is performed and validation is started.

         --reorder_columns
-            If the parameter is set, then кeorders columns to reduce the physical disk space required to store data tuples.
+            If the parameter is set, then the order of the columns is determined in such a way that the data tuple occupies the minimum disk space.

         --set_column_order
-            Сhange column order.
+            The parameter is passed a list of columns that determines the new order in which they are placed. (example: 'col1,col2,col3')

         --set_data_type
-            Сhange column data type.
+            The parameter is passed a list of dictionaries in which the new column type is specified. (example: [{"name":"col1", "type":"bigint"}])

 Examples: